dobra-e/Credit_Risk_Analysis/README.md

 ## Summary

-### All Models
+### Model Comparisons
 ![Screenshot 2023-03-29 at 8 09 14 PM](https://user-images.githubusercontent.com/109118631/228701987-1787f36c-2830-44de-9a93-c9187687ff15.png)

-### Sampling Models
+#### Sampling Models
 Across the four sampling models, the balanced accuracy scores are poor (under 70%).
-Precision across the models is also very similar.
+Precision across the models is very similar.
 For the high-risk class, precision is 1% and for the low-risk class it is 100%.
 There is some variation in the recall or sensitivity of the models.
+The oversampling models show higher recall with the low-risk class compared to the high-risk class.
+For opposite is true for the undersampling and combination models; there is higher recall for the high-risk class.
+The F1 measure, which takes into account precision and recall, is highest for the RandomOverSampling model.

-### Reduced Bias Models
+#### Reduced Bias Models
+The reduced bias models performed better overall.
+Both balanced accuracy scores are higher than 70% with the EasyEnsembleClassifier model approaching 93%.
+The precision and recall, and thereofore the F1, are generally higher for these models as well.

 ### Recommendation
+The model which performed the best overall was the EasyEnsembleClassifer model.
+The balanced accuracy score and recall were in the 90% range, while the F1 for the high-risk class was approximately 7x better than the sampling models.
+The F1 for the low-risk class was 97%.
+Based on this information, the EasyEnsembleClassifier model would be the best choice out of the six models tested.